banditkings/ds_cookie_cu12/README.md

 │
 └── {{ cookiecutter.package_name }}         <- Source code for this project
-    ├── tests                               <- All tests for this package ├── data                                <- Scripts to ETL data and perform feature engineering ├── modeling                            <- Scripts to train models and use trained models to make predictions └── utils                               <- Generic Utility functions
+    ├── tests                               <- All tests for this package ├── data                                <- Functions to ETL data and perform feature engineering ├── evaluation                          <- Custom metrics and evaluation criteria ├── experiments                         <- Experiment tracking and logging logic ├── modeling                            <- Helper classes to train models and use trained models to make predictions └── utils                               <- Generic Utility functions
 ```